g000sha256/tdl-coroutines/README.md

 > [!CAUTION]
 > The upstream `TDLib` library frequently introduces breaking changes even in patch versions.
 > Since `TDL Coroutines` wraps `TDLib`, these changes propagate to this library as well.
-> To minimize the impact, use named arguments for constructors and methods,
+> To minimize the impact, use named arguments when calling generated constructors and request methods,
 > as parameters may be added, renamed, or removed in future releases.

 ### How to create a client